sudheerj/javascript-interview-questions/README.md

 258. ### How do you get the prototype of an object

-     You can use `Object.getPrototypeOf(obj)` method is used to return the prototype of the specified object. i.e. The value of the internal `prototype` property.
+     You can use the `Object.getPrototypeOf(obj)` method to return the prototype of the specified object. i.e. The value of the internal `prototype` property.
 If there are no inherited properties then `null` value is returned.

      ```javascript
      const newPrototype = {};